 The moment you realize your feelings are the problem, you now have the ability to beat them.

 The moment you realize your feelings are the problem, you now have the ability to beat them.
-Look at how quickly Christine’s feelings rose in that meeting.
+Look at how quickly Christine’s feelings began to take control in that meeting.
 In less than five seconds, self-doubt started to fill her mind.
 It happens to all of us.
 Once you understand the role feelings play in how you make a decision, you will be able to beat them.
 Here’s what you need to know:

 What Damasio discovered is paramount for you to understand.
 Every time we have a decision to make, we subconsciously tally all the pros and cons of our choices and then make a gut call based on how we feel.
 This happens in a nanosecond.
 That’s why none of us catch it.